By Martin Bouldo

 Peer Reviewed

 In the US, patients experience serious barriers to accessing mental healthcare.
-Over half of counties in the US lack a psychiatrist, and most patients with mental illness did not receive …
+Over half of counties in the US lack a psychiatrist, and most patients with mental illness did …

 By: Lauren Maytin